vmware-archive/functions/incubator/kafka-connect/README.md

 ## Prepare the environment

 This example uses the Debezium Kafka-Connect image to monitor a MySQL database and send events to a Kafka topic.
-A kubeless function will consume those events and performs actions.
+A kubeless function will consume those events and perform actions.

 ### Add kubeless-functions-charts repository